Proper Orthogonal Descriptors for Multi-element Chemical Systems: Multi-Element Proper Orthogonal Descriptors

-It is important to note that the orthogonal basis functions defined in (\ref{eq12}) do not depend on the atomic numbers $Z_i$ and $Z_j$.
-Therefore, the cost of evaluating the basis functions and their derivatives with respect to $r_{ij}$ is independent of the number of elements $N_{\rm e}$.
-Consequently, even though the two-body proper orthogonal descriptors defined in (\ref{eq12c}) depend on $\bm Z$, their computational complexity is independent of $N_{\rm e}$.
-The computational complexity of the two-body PODs will be discussed in more detail later.
+The number of descriptors per atom is thus $N_{\rm b}^{(2)} N_{\rm e}(N_{\rm e}+1)/2$. {It is important to note that the orthogonal basis functions defined in (\ref{eq12}) do not depend on the atomic numbers $Z_i$ and $Z_j$.
+Therefore, the cost of evaluating the basis functions and their derivatives with respect to $r_{ij}$ is independent of the number of elements $N_{\rm e}$. }